Editor’s note: This article was originally published in 2014 and has been updated.

 - Select Gear > Recurring Transactions > New.

 - For Transaction Type, select Invoice and then click OK.

 - Complete the rest of the form and then click Save template.

 - Repeat the steps above for each customer you’d like to create a recurring invoice for.

 Automatically cc yourself

-As a sanity check, set QuickBooks to automatically email you a copy of all sent invoices:
+As a safeguard, set QuickBooks Online to automatically email you a copy of all sent invoices:

-- Select Sales > Messages > Email me a copy1.
+- Select Sales > Messages > Email me a copy.

 Confirm the invoices were created